 Hop on Hop off bus

 A big advantage of both passes is that you can make use of the Hop on Hop off busses.
-With the New York Pass you can collect a one day Big Bus ticket.
-With this you can take the Uptown, Midtown and Downtown routes.
-The perfect way to get to know the city in the first days of your trip.
-With the Explorer Pass the Hop on Hop off bus can be selected as one of your attractions, with this, you get the same Big Bus ticket as with the New York Pass.
-It is also possible with the Explorer Pass to choose the Evening Bus tour as a separate attraction.
+With the New York Pass you can collect a one day Big Bus ticket, with this you can take the Uptown and Downtown routes.
+It is the perfect way to get to know the city in the first days of your trip.
+With the Explorer Pass the Hop on Hop off bus can be selected as one of your attractions.
+With this, you get the same Big Bus ticket as the New York Pass.
+With the Explorer Pass it is also possible to choose the Evening Bus tour as a separate attraction.
 On all of the busses there is a guide available who tells you all about the attractions as you pass them by.

 Which pass should I choose?

 The New York Pass and the Explorer Pass differ greatly.
 Here, I have listed the main differences for you.

 |New York Pass||New York Explorer Pass|